chuchiy/aiorpc/README.md

 c.request('context_holder', {'message': 'Hello', '__ident__': 'test'})
 ```

-aiorpc support named arugments expand, you can use argument dict instead of argument list when invoke rpc request.
+aiorpc support named arugments expansion, you can use argument dict instead of argument list when invoke rpc request.
 When the first argument of service agent method is `context` or `ctx`, a callable would be assign to `context`.
-You can
-get value by calling context with key which asyncio transport **get_extra_info** supported and all dict param name starts/ends
+You can get value by calling context with key which asyncio transport **get_extra_info** supported and all dict param name starts/ends
 with __

 ### Control Method